jwround/RhYme-Website/content/partnership/collaborations.md

 *RhYme is developing technologies to bring uncompromising high-performance emollients to cosmetics*

-To make sure we can make a positive impact on the world, we are developing partnerships to scale and deploy our technology.
+To make a positive impact on the world, we are developing partnerships to scale and deploy our technology.
 If you are a **cosmetic brand or manufacturer**, a **biotechnology company involved in strain engineering or biomanufacturing**, or if you just think what we are doing is really cool, we would love to talk to you.

 <br>